This article goes over how school owners can handle collecting and remitting EU VAT. It also reviews information on student receipts.

-The European Union Value Added Tax (VAT) is charged on purchases made by customers in the EU.
-VAT applies to any merchant selling a product or service (including digital products like an online course) to a customer based in Europe.
-The location of the merchant doesn't matter—only the location of the customer determines whether or not VAT should be applied.
+European Union Value Added Tax (VAT) is charged on purchases made by consumers in the EU.
+VAT applies to any merchant selling a product or service (including digital products like an online course) to a consumer based in Europe.
+In general, the location of the merchant doesn't matter—it is the location of the consumer that determines whether or not VAT should be applied.

 NOTE: These are general recommendations.
 Teachable cannot give tax or financial advice and is not liable for any losses or tax liabilities due to actions taken (or not taken) based on these recommendations.
 Always consult a local tax professional when planning your taxes.

 Teachable automatically charges VAT on all purchases made from the EU, regardless of which payment gateway processes the transaction.

 By default, Teachable will also collect and remit VAT to the EU for any transaction that occurs through Teachable’s native payment gateways (the Monthly Payment Gateway or Teachable Payments).
 You can see whether or not Teachable has filed VAT for a transaction by going to the individual transaction details:

 NOTE: Creators processing transactions through a custom payment gateway are solely responsible for remitting VAT to the relevant EU authority.
 Teachable will not file VAT for these transactions.